Land reform in South Africa: Details

 The Land Reform Process focused on three areas: restitution, land tenure reform and land redistribution.
 Restitution, the government compensating (monetary) individuals who had been forcefully removed, has been very unsuccessful, and the policy has now shifted to redistribution with secure land tenure.
 Land tenure reform is a system of recognizing people's right to own land and therefore control of the land.

 Redistribution is the most important component of land reform in South Africa.
 Initially, land was bought from its owners (willing seller) by the government (willing buyer) and redistributed, in order to maintain public confidence in the land market.

 In 2000, the South African government decided to review and change the redistribution and tenure process to a more decentralised and area based planning process.
-The idea is to have local integrated development plans in 47 districts.
+The idea is to have local integrated development plans in 48 districts.
 That will hopefully mean more community participation and more redistribution taking place, but there are also various concerns and challenges with this system too.

 They include the use of third parties, agents accredited by the state, and who are held accountable to the government.
 The result has been local land holding elites dominating the system in many of these areas.
-The government still hopes that with "improved identification and selection of beneficiaries, better planning of land and ultimately greater productivity of the land acquired..." the land reform process will begin moving faster.
+The government still hopes that with "improved identification and selection of beneficiaries, better planning of land and, ultimately, greater productivity of the land acquired..." the land reform process will begin moving faster.

 As of early 2006, the ANC government announced that it will start expropriating the land, but according to the country's chief land claims commissioner, Tozi Gwanya, unlike in Zimbabwe, there will be compensation to those whose land is expropriated, "but it must be a just amount, not inflated sums."

 In South Africa, the main model of land reforms implemented was based on the market-led agrarian reform (MLAR) approach.
 Within the MLAR, the strategic partnership (SP) model was implemented in seven claimant communities in Levubu in the Limpopo province.
-The SP model was implemented between 2005–2008 that ended up in a fiasco leading to creation of conflict between several interested parties.
+The SP model was implemented between 2005 and 2008 that ended up in a fiasco leading to creation of conflict between several interested parties.

 On 1 September 2010, the National Rural Youth Service Corps (NARYSEC) was launched by the Department of Rural Development and Land Reform to provide and recruit rural youth specifically dependents of military veterans between the ages of 18 and 25 with skills development and to serve their communities by providing a 24-month training program at South African military bases.